u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

         </field>
     </record>

-Odoo supports custom tags acting as syntactic sugar:
+Thrive Bureau ERP supports custom tags acting as syntactic sugar:

 - menuitem: use it as a shortcut to declare a ``ir.ui.menu``
 - template: use it to declare a QWeb View requiring only the ``arch`` section of the view.